Perkedel/After-Church/Documents/Misc/Homestuck Family Feud.md

 *audience*: (laugh uncontrolably) 🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣🤣

 Schmitty: Gunung, HAAH??
-Exploding (giggle going to burst) 🤣🤣🤣, Volcano?!?!
+EXploding (giggle going to burst) 🤣🤣🤣, VOLcano?!?!

 Info: everyone knows one eternal meme about this animation of Exploding Volcano / Gunung Meledak which was ever thought once upon a time, by an original Dasandimian born directly from Dasan & Andim long time ago (it was Bjaukt, a comedian & jester for Dasandim kingdom, still alive today and is head advisory for Dasandim Broadcasting Alliance), spread through telepathy, and cause who received this laugh uncontrollably for atleast about 30 minutes.
 There is this volcano, viewed from perpendicular, align center view.
 The volcano vibrates virgorously, then it explodes hilariously, fast, & cartoonishly where its shrapnels flies everywhere in spherical trajectory to the top where shape and form from.
 Now it leaves only a big stump, that the top contains the volcano underneath like gates of hell.